vbilgin/vb-v7/_poems/painting.md

 ---
 layout: poem
-title: "Untitled #6"
+title: "Painting"
-permalink: /projects/poems/untitled-6
+permalink: /projects/poems/painting
 tags: poem
 ---

-- Take, if you may,
+- Take, if you may dare,
 - the power that lies
 - in thee: Nature.
 - Be it bright,